Equivalences of LLT polynomials via lattice paths: LLT polynomials

-In \cite{ABW,CGKM} it was shown that there is a bijection between tuple of SSYT and a certain vertex model consisting of several colors of lattice paths.
+In \cite{ABW,CGKM} it was shown that there is a bijection between tuples of SSYT and a certain vertex model consisting of several colors of lattice paths.
 We review the construction from \cite{CGKM} here, and refer the readers to the original papers for details.

-Consider a lattice model consisting of a up-right lattice paths of $k$ different colors where paths of the same color are not allowed to intersect.
+Consider a lattice model consisting of up-right lattice paths of $k$ different colors where paths of the same color are not allowed to intersect.
 At each face of our lattice we assign a label in $\{0,1\}^k$ to the sides of the face as follows:

-where the $x$ indicates a parameter that will be used in defining the weight of the face.
+where the $x$ indicates a parameter that will be used in defining the weight of the face and $ \I,\J,\K,\L$ express which paths are crossing the respective sides of the face.
 One should interpret, for example, a 1 in the $i^{th}$ component of $\I$ as indicating that a path of color $i$ crosses the bottom boundary of the face.
 The weights of the face are given by